Balance Training or Circus Tricks

 NOTE: If you are chasing a strength goal it behooves you to primarily train on stable surfaces.
 The evidence is clear.
 One can produce much greater power on a stable vs. unstable surface.
 Greater neuromuscular demand and overall muscular activity are generated with stable surface training.

 Subjects strengthened on stable surfaces performed significantly better in athletic measures than subject doing the same exercises on inflated rubber disks Cressey, et al (2007) concluded “Using inflatable rubber disks attenuates performance improvements in athlete.”
 “Unstable devices account for 44% less muscle activity and 70% less muscle force output than stable surfaces.”
 (Behm 2002)

 In a fully integrated training program, there is little need to train balance in isolation as one may do for strength or endurance.
-Balance is resultant and a by-product of a complete program which includes power, agility, speed, endurance and strength.
-Nevertheless many individuals train with narrow specificity in mind (machine based circuit training or cycling) and might do well to incorporate a little multi–planer balance work into their program.
+Balance is the resultant and a by-product of a complete program which includes power, agility, speed, endurance and strength.
+Nevertheless, many individuals train with narrow specificity in mind (machine-based circuit training or cycling) and might do well to incorporate a little multi–planer balance work into their program.

 Stand on one leg while brushing your teeth

 Walk on uneven surfaces often (beach, hiking etc)